CanevottiAlessia/miR-RF/README.md

 **miR-RF** predicts whether a pre-miRNA is structurally compatible with canonical miRNA biogenesis.

-- **Input:** RNAfold output generated with ViennaRNA (`RNAfold -p`)
+- **Input:** RNAfold output generated with [ViennaRNA RNAfold](https://www.tbi.univie.ac.at/RNA/)
 - **Output:** Viability label (YES = 2, NO = 1)

-Predictions are based exclusively on structural features and do not rely on expression or conservation data.
+Predictions are based exclusively on RNA secondary structure features and do not rely on expression or evolutionary conservation data.

 ---